Training structure

 Faculty of Science

-This teaching unit is a first advanced module in mechanical design.
-It provides tools for the discriminating choice of technologies to meet classic mechanism functions (embedding and rotational guidance by bearings), based on partially supplied functional specifications, industrial documentation and regulatory standards.
-Practical work on analyzing existing mechanisms and designing basic technological solutions will complete the course.
+This teaching unit is an introductory advanced module in mechanical design.
+It provides tools for selecting technologies that meet the classic functions of mechanisms (embedding and rotational guidance using bearings), based on partially provided functional specifications, industrial documentation, and regulatory standards.
+Practical work analyzing existing mechanisms and designing basic technological solutions will complement this teaching.

 English S5